F1R3FLY-io/OSLF-editor/README.md

 Ensure:
 1. Block definitions are valid JSON
 2. The `type` field is unique for each block
-3. You dispatch the `BLOCKLY_LOAD` event after the editor is mounted
+3. You dispatch the `INIT` event after the editor is mounted

 #### Changes not firing